 The California State Library has 63 Mott Studios pictures of the Mayan in their Mott-Merge collection, including many alternate takes.
 Their set #001442998 has 17 photos, set #001412054 has 16 photos, set #001412080 has 14 photos and set #001386186 has 16 photos.

-Looking into the lobby from house left.
-Theatre historian Ed Kelsey notes that the balcony lobby was called the "Hall of the Emperors."
+Looking toward the house right stairs.
+Hill St. is off to the right.
+Theatre historian Ed Kelsey notes that the mezzanine lobby was called the "Hall of the Emperors."
 Photo: Mott Studios - California State Library - 1927

-In this photo Hill St. is off to our right.
-The stairs go up to the manager's office, located behind the stained glass windows we see on the facade.
-There's a men's room off to our right, just out of the frame.
+The stairs on the right go up to the manager's office, located behind the stained glass windows in the center of the facade.
+Some details of the office's waiting room are on drawing #9321 on the Huntington Library site.
+The men's room is off to our right, just out of the frame.
 The ladies room is down beyond the manager's office stairs.

 Another look at the stairs.
 It's a Mott Studios photo.
-This version is from the California Historical Society collection at the USC Digital Library.
-There's also a version in the California State Library collection.
+This version from an architectural magazine is on the USC Digital Library website via the California Historical Society.
+There's a copy of the actual photo in the California State Library collection.

 The stairs viewed from the house right side.
 Photo: Mott Studios - California State Library - 1927